DryWeightWatchers/JIF-4300-DryWeightWatchers/docs/Installation Guide.md

 ### Running the application:

-To run the mobile front-end, navigate to `dww_patient` and run `npx expo start`.
-It will start a local development server and output a QR code.
-Scan the code with your phone to open the app in Expo Go, or go to `http://localhost:8081` to open the app in a browser.
-Your phone must be connected to the same wifi network as your development machine for Expo Go to work.
+To run the mobile front-end, navigate to `dww_patient` and run `npx expo run:android` or `npx expo run:ios`.
+It will start the app in an emulator if you have one.

 To run the web front-end, navigate to `dww_provider` and run `npm run dev`.
 It will start a local Vite development server which you can access via `http://localhost:5173`.

-To run the backend server, navigate to `dww/backend` and run `python manage.py runserver`.
-For local testing, we found more success specifically running `python manage.py runserver 0.0.0.0:8000`.
+To run the backend server, navigate to `dww/backend` and run `python manage.py runserver 0.0.0.0:8000`.

 ### Deploying the application to AWS:
 #### Deploying django server